Packet Digital: Space power systems

 In 2021, Packet Digital was awarded a US$7,999,913 contract by the Air Force Research Laboratory to develop highly-efficient and reliable space power components for future U.S. space missions.
 Work began in July 2021, and is expected to be completed in 2024.
 Packet Digital's development focuses on replacing current spacecraft power system hardware, which is reaching its technological limit in regards to power density and efficiency.
 Power system hardware size and weight can be dramatically reduced by implementing advanced technologies.

 Leadership

-In February 2015, it was announced Peter Lindgren, president and CEO of Otter Products, and Linda Pancratz, retired chairman of the board and CEO of TDL Infomedia Limited in the United Kingdom, joined the Packet Digital board of directors.

-As of 2023 Packet Digital was led by Terri Zimmerman (CEO), who was named CEO in 2013.
+As of 2025 Packet Digital was led by Terri Zimmerman (CEO), who was named CEO in 2013.
 CTO Andrew Paulsen joined Packet Digital in 2005.

 Accolades

 Packet Digital was named the Electronics and Overall Innovation Challenge Winner at Aviation Week 2012 in Washington, D.C.
 Gartner named Packet Digital in its 2014 Cool Vendors in Semiconductors report.
 Inc. listed the company number 468 among its 500 Fastest Growing Companies in 2008.